techietristan/vg_imd_config/readme.md

                         Don't check the current IMD firmware version.
   --spinner SPINNER     Set the spinner to use during lengthy script operations (see https://github.com/manrajgrover/halo).
 ```

+## Dependencies <a name='dependencies'></a>
+### Windows
+Confirm that you have Python v.3.12 or later installed:

+    > python3 --version
+    Python 3.12.7

+If not, download it from the the official [Python Releases for Windows](https://www.python.org/downloads/windows/) page.

+Confirm that you have pip3 installed:

+    > pip3 --version
+    pip 24.2 from /usr/lib/python3.12/site-packages/pip (python 3.12)

+Use pip to install pipenv

+    > pip3 install pipenv

+Confirm that you have Git installed:

+    > git --version
+    git version 2.47.0

+If not, download it from the the official [Git Download for Windows](https://git-scm.com/downloads/win/) page.

+---
+### macOS
+From the terminal, install Homebrew using the following command:

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+Add the following line to the bottom of your `~/.profile` file:

+    export PATH="/usr/local/opt/python/libexec/bin:$PATH"

+Install Python, pipenv, and Git using Homebrew:

+    brew install python pipenv git

+---
+### Linux

+#### Debian, Ubuntu, Linux Mint
+    sudo apt install -y python3 pipenv git

+#### CentOS, Fedora, RHEL
+    sudo yum install -y python3 pipenv git

+#### Arch, Manjaro
+    sudo pacman -S python3 python-pipenv git

 ## API <a name='api'></a>